pmooney-extend/pmooney-extend.github.io/index.md

 <div id="hard-refresh-note" class="info-container">

-<strong>N.B.:</strong> By using <a href="#helper-functions"><code>hardRefresh</code></a> we guarantee that all cart line item quantity updates are always reflected in the DOM across all browsers.
+<strong>Important Note:</strong> By using <a href="#helper-functions"><code>hardRefresh</code></a> we guarantee that all cart line item quantity updates are always reflected in the DOM across all browsers.
 As you will see below, this function will be invoked after adding a plan to the cart via a cart offer and after cart normalization updates have been made to the cart.

 </div>

 <i><strong>Gotcha:</strong> In order to hard refresh appropriately across all browsers, we need to use location.href = location.href, which does not work if there is a hash tag # in the URL.
 The hardRefresh function above safely strips hash tags from the URL.
 This means when the page reloads, the user will always land at the top of the page.</i>